xapax/security/identify_hash_and_crack_it.md

 # Offline password cracking

-We might find passwords or other credentials in databases or where-ever.
-Many times these are hashed, so we need to first identify which hash it is and then try to crack it.
-The first step is to identify the hash-algortithm that was used to hash the password.
+We might find passwords or other credentials in databases.
+These are often hashed, so we need to first identify which hash it is and then try to crack it.
+The first step is to identify the hash-algorithm that was used to hash the password.

 ## Identify hash

-There are generally speaking three pieaces of data we can use to identify a hash.
+There are generally speaking three pieces of data we can use to identify a hash.
 - The length of the hash
 - The character set
 - Any special characters

+In order to identify a hash we can either use specialized tools that analyze the hash and then return a guess on which algorithm it is.
+An easier way is of course to just look in the documentation of the software where you found the hashes.
+It usually says in the documentation or the source code which type of hash is being used.

-In kali we can use **hash-identifier** or **hashid**
+In kali we can use `hash-identifier` or `hashid`:

 ```
 hash-identifier
 hashid
 ```

-Or try these online services
+Or try these online services:

 http://www.onlinehashcrack.com/hash-identification.php

 https://md5hashing.net/hash_type_checker